NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

 = UNRELEASED =
+* CHANGED: WordPress 6.1 compatibility has been checked

 = 2.3.3 =
 * CHANGED: "master" branch has been replaced with "main" branch.